-From the camp, walk 10 minutes or so up to the really cool mushroom shaped rock, which has some really nice petroglyphs.
+From the camp, walk 10 minutes or so up to the cool mushroom shaped rock, which has some lovely petroglyphs.
 The tower is visible in the side canyon on the left.
 Walk an hour up a nice gravelly wash to a dryfall that stops progress.
-Here, you can either directly climb the dryfall via a highball boulder problem, or scramble up loose rock on either side.
+Here, you can either directly climb the dryfall via a highball boulder problem, or attempt to scramble up loose exposed rock on either side.
 Bypass a second dryfall by scrambling on ledges to the left, and then make 3rd class moves to climb a third dryfall.
 There are two fixed pins at the top of the first dryfall to rap from on the descent.

 The tower is obvious after climbing out of the third dryfall.
 The approach takes two to three hours depending on how long you take getting around the dryfall.

 Shake Wait 5.10+ 6b+ 21 VII+ 20 E3 5b